 Etna, or why I’m a Lava Lout – Part 1 of 2

-Etna, or why I’m a Lava Lout – Part 1 of 2 It’s how the Earth was made.
-At 3,343 metres (10,968 feet), Mount Etna (Mongibello) spits, snarls and smokes.
+Etna, or Why I’m a Lava Lout – Part 1 of 2 At 3,343 metres (10,968 feet), Mount Etna (Mongibello) spits, snarls and smokes.
 All around is ash, black as death.
-Above us, the summit has four active craters, caked with yellow sulphur.
-Etna erupts almost continuously.
-As we climb to 3,050 metres, it’s …
+Above us, the summit has four active craters caked with yellow sulphur.
+Etna erupts almost continuously, and as we climb to 3,050 metres, it’s too dangerous to ascend further. …

 Share this Post